In Part 1 of this tutorial series, we explained the basics of how to use WordPress widgets.

 (Format text easily with the new text widget)

-Text widgets can be used to add lists of favorite items, images, tips and more to your site … just type in text or insert HTML into the content area.
-You can also add an optional title in the Title field.
+Text widgets let you insert just about anything you want into your sidebar navigation menu or other widget sections, such as lists of favorite items, image links, tips and more to your site … just type in text or paste HTML into the content area.
+You can also give the widget a title.
 Remember to save your settings when done …

-Example: Add A Contact Button To Your Sidebar Menu Using A Text Widget
+Example: Add A Help Button To The Sidebar Menu Using A Text Widget

-For this example, we’ll set up a clickable support button on the sidebar area that takes visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.
+For this example, let’s set up a clickable support button on your sidebar navigation area that takes your visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.

-First, you will need to create or source a “help button” graphic image that your visitors can click on …
+First, you will need to create or source a “help button” graphic image that you will use on your own site …

-We’ll set up the clickable Help button to display at the top of the sidebar like in the example shown below …
+We’ll set up the clickable Help button to display at the top of the sidebar navigation menu like in the example shown below …

 Step 1 – Upload your image.

-Upload the button image to a folder on your server and note down the address of your image location.
+Upload the graphic image to the images folder in your server and write down the URL pointing to your server’s image location.

 http://www.yourdomain.com/images/supportbutton.jpg

-For visitors to be taken to your contact page when they click on the graphic button, either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
-We will link your button graphic to this URL in Step 3 …
+In order for someone to go to the contact page when they click on the help button, you will need to either create a contact page, or have an existing destination page already set up (e.g. a helpdesk).
+We will link your button image to this URL in Step 3 …

 Don’t worry … this sounds a lot more technical than it is.
-In simple terms, we just need to create the instructions for your clickable button.
+Basically, we just need to create the instructions linking your graphic image to your destination URL.

-Your code can be written a simple text file and should look something like this …
+Your instructions can be composed in a plain text file and should look something like this …

 - Replace “http://www.yourdomain.com/contact-us” in the code above with the URL of your contact page location.